-WASHINGTON - US President-elect Donald Trump is in the process of assembling his team that will assist him in governing the United States for four years after the inauguration on Jan 20.
+WASHINGTON - US President Donald Trump has named most of the members of his team that will assist him in governing the United States in the next four years.

-Here's the list of nominees announced so far:
+Here's the list of members in Mr Trump's team so far:

 Mr Reince Priebus, White House Chief of Staff